A man must survive a prison where hardened criminals battle to the death for the warden's entertainment.

-The film is set predominantly within a male prison environment, focusing on the protagonist's struggles.
-No female characters are depicted engaging in or winning close-quarters physical combat against male opponents.
+The film primarily focuses on male characters within a prison setting.
+There are no significant female characters depicted engaging in or winning direct physical combat against one or more male opponents.

 The film "In Hell" is an original story and not an adaptation of pre-existing material or a reboot.
 All characters were created specifically for this film, therefore, there are no instances of characters whose gender was established in prior canon being portrayed as a different gender.